gshipley/enterprise_training/AdminTraining.md

 ##**Create our named configuration file**

-We also need to create our named.conf file,   Before running this command, verify that you the domain variable you set earlier in this lab is available to your current session.
+We also need to create our *named.conf* file,   Before running the following command, verify that the domain variable you set earlier in this lab is available to your current session.

+**The */etc/named.conf* file is available on the lab support website**

 	cat <<EOF > /etc/named.conf
 	// named.conf